 Begin your security risk assessment by examining current cybersecurity threats.
 Consider trends, past cybersecurity events in your organization, and more.

-You will also want to consider critical assets at your organization in this stage.
+At this stage, you will also want to consider critical assets in your organization.
 What data or resources are most likely to be targeted in a breach?
 Center your assessment around securing these assets.

 Thirdly, you will want to examine your current defenses.
 Compare your defenses against the severity and sophistication of the threats you’re likely to face.
 How do they stack up?
 Take this opportunity and plan to shore up any defenses that seem likely to fall short.

-Note that a security risk assessment is not a “one and done” process.
-You will want to conduct this type of assessment on a regular basis.
+Note that a security risk assessment is not a “one-and-done” process.
+You will want to conduct this type of assessment regularly.

 5. Remediate Identified Risks

-In all likelihood, your compliance audit will reveal weak spots and vulnerabilities.
-Take note of these risks and use step five of your audit to remediate those risks.
+Your compliance audit will likely reveal weak spots and vulnerabilities.
+Note these risks and use step five of your audit to remediate them.

-You want your cybersecurity practices to be proactive rather than reactive, so ensure you are not simply remediating active risks at this stage: Instead, build a long-term compliance strategy to help your maintain continuous compliance in the future.
+You want your cybersecurity practices to be proactive rather than reactive, so ensure you are not simply remediating active risks at this stage.
+Instead, build a long-term compliance strategy to help you maintain continuous compliance in the future.

-Ensure you keep record of all implemented changes at this stage, as a log of cybersecurity improvements and compliance efforts will be vital in the face of an external audit.
+Ensure you keep records of all implemented changes at this stage.
+A log of cybersecurity improvements and compliance efforts will be vital in the event of an external audit.

 6. Create an Incident Response Plan